fdsig/streamvid/README.md

 ## Model training

-Take labelled images and then fine tune for smaller number of specific categories -- i.e. from object detection genereic multiple classes to cat [a,b,c]
+Take labelled images and then fine-tune for a smaller number of specific categories -- i.e. from object detection generic multiple classes to cat [a,b,c]

-Deplyment/ logic
+Deployment/ logic

-measure proximit between both bounding boxes of feeder and cats
+measure the proximity between both bounding boxes of feeder and cats

+## LLM

+LLM call application that describes based on classified data as a second check

+## LLM Call QA

+example questions might include

+how was my cat today
+how often did my cat move today has my cat eaten today

 to do:

 - [ ] source train object detection model
 - [ ] set up tracking
-- [ ] visualize inference live in video stream
+- [ ] visualize inference live in the video stream
-- [ ] inferenct tab for app
+- [ ] inference tab for app
-- [ ] llm check of inference
+- [ ] LLM check of inference
+- [ ] LLM rag approach
-- [ ] test vanialla model on device
+- [ ] test the Vanialla model on the device